mehrjaved/Data_Visualization/Final_Project_MehrJaved.md

 My visual essay will take the end reader through the story arc described below.

 1. Describing the rising rates of STD prevalence in the United States by visualizing:
-+ A national profile of STDS, charting trends in the prevalence of three dominant STDs; Chlaymidia, Gonorrhea, and Syphillis, from 1941 to present day.
+  + A national profile of STDS, charting time series trends in the prevalence of three dominant STDs; Chlaymidia, Gonorrhea, and Syphillis, from 1941 to present day.
+(2 charts, one for cases and one for rate per 100,000 live births)
-+
+  + A breakdown of Chlaymidia, Gonorrhea, and Syphillis, including: Time Series Trends by Cencus Region, and a breakdown for males and females by age group for 2017.
+(2 charts per disease.
+Total = 6)
+2. Exploring potential reasons for this rise in STD prevalence
+3. Using visualizations to identify populations at risk
+4.

 For the purpose of this stage of the project, I began setting up a draft version of my final project, available for feedback at this link: https://preview.shorthand.com/uaECjpGQpRYGMu71.
 This version is still in its early phases, and was only put together to start soliciting feedback on the the first few visualizations before more built.